gbmhunter/blog/content/programming/serialization-formats/consistent-overhead-byte-stuffing-cobs/index.md

 COBS encoding transforms bytes in the range `[0, 255]` to `[1, 255]` so that `0x00` (or any other one byte) can be used to **unambiguously mark the end of the packet**.
 The encoding process is best explained with a diagram as below:

-{{% img src="cobs-encoding-diagram.png" width="800px" caption="A step-by-step diagram of the COBS encoding process." %}}
+{{% figure src="cobs-encoding-diagram.png" width="800px" caption="A step-by-step diagram of the COBS encoding process." %}}

 ### Dealing With 255 Bytes